SCLorentz/W2D-library/README.md

 <hr>
 Have you ever played the google chrome dino game?
 This is my own version of it, developed in rust using the WASM (web assembly) technology.

-## Try on your brower

-You can open this project in your browser using: https://google-dino-game.vercel.app/, but the vercel isn't configured to compile the wasm files, so for now, it isn't working

-### Warn

-I'm still developing the vercel compatibility, so you may found some issues

 ## Develop by your own

 ### My recomendations - Docker